peteroupc/peteroupc.github.io/randomfunc.md

 In general, sorting random numbers is no different from sorting any other data.
 (Sorting algorithms are outside this document's scope.) <sup>[**(11)**](#Note11)</sup>

-<a id=Security_Considerations></a>
-### Security Considerations

-If an application generates random numbers for information security purposes, such as to generate random passwords or encryption keys, the following applies:

-1. **Cryptographic RNG.** The application has to use a cryptographic RNG.
-Choosing a cryptographic RNG is outside the scope of this document.
-2. **Timing attacks.**  Certain security attacks have exploited timing and other differences to recover cleartext, encryption keys, or other sensitive data.
-Thus, so-called "constant-time" security algorithms have been developed.
-Such algorithms are designed to have no timing differences that reveal anything about any secret inputs (such as keys, passwords, or RNG "seeds"), and they often have no data-dependent control flows or memory access patterns.
-Examples of "constant-time" algorithms can include a `RNDINT()` implementation that uses Montgomery reduction.
-But even if an algorithm has variable running time (e.g., [**rejection sampling**](#Rejection_Sampling)), it may or may not have security-relevant timing differences, especially if it does not reuse secrets.
-3. **Security algorithms out of scope.** Security algorithms that take random secrets to generate random security parameters, such as encryption keys, public/private key pairs, elliptic curves, or points on an elliptic curve, are outside this document's scope.

 <a id=General_Non_Uniform_Distributions></a>
 ## General Non-Uniform Distributions